g-loot/g-loot.github.io/docs/voucher/sls-guide.md

 Some games might want to hold recurring promotional events, such as a world championship every year, or quarterly tournaments.
 In this case, it might look more suitable and professional to show the leaderboard natively in the game with a custom design instead of redirecting the users to our default leaderboard page.

 To do this, the leaderboard could be fetched form the `GET /score`-endpoint and a custom UI built to display this data.

+### Grouping leaderboards

+Leaderboards have the optional `type`-property.
+This property is meant to be used to group several leaderboards under a certain type.
+We use this property to visually group the leaderboards on our game-specific page.
+Some games might want to programatically show all active leaderboards (probably presented conceptually as tournaments/challenges) natively in the game.
+In this case the `type`-property could be used as well for the same visual grouping.